dijasila/GPAW/doc/summerschools/summerschool22/magnetism/magnetism.rst

 have a complicated noncollinear magnetic order.
-Completing the notebook :download:`magnetism2.ipynb`, you will examine a prototypical monolayer with a noncollinear ground state, namely hexagonal |VI2|.
+Completing the notebook :download:`magnetism2.ipynb`, you will examine a prototypical monolayer with a noncollinear ground state, namely |VI2|.
 Starting from the structure file :download:`VI2.xyz`, you will:

-1) Relax the atomic structure
+1) Relax the atomic structure using LDA
 2) Compare a collinear antiferromagnetic structure with the ferromagnetic state
 3) Obtain the noncollinear ground state
 4) Calculate the magnetic anisotropy and discuss whether or not the material